 Not only is religion beneficial to spiritual freedom, but it also offers physical, mental, and social wellness.
 As we age, it can become increasingly difficult to find the time to create meaningful social interactions with others.
 Despite the occasion, a number of our senior residents just enjoy the congregation.

-As a role model Christian community, Regency Senior Living understands the need for individuals to exude their values and beliefs.
-Jeff Clay, Regency Senior Living's Vice President of Business Development says, “We do everything we can to provide them opportunities to worship and carry out their customs and practices.”
+As a role model Christian community, Regency Retirement Village understands the need for individuals to exude their values and beliefs.
+Jeff Clay, Regency Retirement Village's Vice President of Business Development says, “We do everything we can to provide them opportunities to worship and carry out their customs and practices.”

 When reviewing our events calendar, you will promptly see that Regency regularly connects with nearby institutions of varying faiths to act as volunteers, and sometimes entertainment!
 This often includes ministry, worship, seminars, comedians, and other fun activities.